 There is one thing that is common with all doors no matter how they are made.
 Doors provide an entrance in and doors provide an entrance out of something.
 In John 10:9, Jesus let people know that He was the entrance into their good things and exit out of their bad things.

 Jesus made this declaration after He had previously talked about thieves and robbers.
 Jesus was teaching that He is the only way to salvation.
-While others are thieves and robbers who may claim that they are, but He is the only way to get to His Father for eternal life.
+Jesus is the only way to get to His Father for eternal life.

 Note: Some versions of the Bible say, "I am the gate."
-The same meaning is there because a gate is an entranceway and exit just like a door.
+The same meaning is there because a gate is an entrance and exit just like a door.

 4. "I Am the Good Shepherd"